 - submit a final report at the project’s completion

-- Acknowledge the grant of the Australian Funds
+- acknowledge the receipt of the Australian Funds

 How can we apply?

 How will I find out if my project proposal is successful?

 All successful applications will be notified via e-mail.
 Applications that are not successful will be notified via email, and while we are unable to elaborate on the reasons for rejection, we encourage our applicants to read the funding guidelines available on our website and re-apply the following year.